devtoolsguild/devtoolsguild.github.io/docs/faq.md

 ### How do new projects gain membership?

-Until the pilot phase of the guild (likely to run for 1 year commencing early 2025) completes, it is unlikely that new member projects will be onboarded.
+Until the pilot phase of the guild (1 year) completes, it is unlikely that new member projects will be onboarded.

 During the pilot phase, one goal is to codify the criteria for membership.
 Broadly speaking, we want to ensure a pathway exists for projects to join the guild if they have demonstrated significant positive impact to the Ethereum development community over a sustained period, are aligned with the mission and values of the guild, and have a team working full-time on the project.